abeuscher/foodfight/prompt-10-refactor.md

 ├─ Depends on → WeaponPlacement
 ├─ Depends on → TargetingState
 ├─ Depends on → AttackState
-├─ Depends on → GameUIManager
+├─ Depends on → BaseUIManager
 └─ Depends on → PlayerManager

 PlacementState